RommelTJ/docker_and_kubernetes_notes/complete_guide/s14-multicontainer-app-with-kubernetes/01_MulticontainerAppWithKubernetes.md

   * If a container in a pod dies, a new container can connect to this volume.
   * But if the pod itself dies, the volume goes with it.
   * Thus, a Volume is not appropriate for a database.

+## Volumes vs Persistent Volumes

+* We discussed the "Volume" object already.
+* A "Persistent Volume" lives outside of a Pod.
+It's not tied to a container or pod.
+  * If a container dies, the new container can still connect to the Persistent Volume.
+  * If the pod dies, the new pod can still connect to the Persistent Volume.